-However, if your treatment believes your file has information that may be harmful to you, he or she can discuss it with the Executive Director.
+However, if your treatment team provider(s) believes your file has information that may be harmful to you, he or she can discuss it with the Executive Director.
 The Executive Director may decide that your file or part of your file will not be released.
 This decision can be made at SPSI by the Executive Director only.
 Even if the Executive Director decides that your file or part of your file will not be released, you may add to your file, and any part of your file that would not be harmful to you will be released to you.

-SPSI keeps your record in a secure place for a period of 10 years (children under 18 the 10 years start at age 18).
+SPSI keeps your record in a secure place for a period of 10 years (minors it is 10 years after they turn 18 years old).
 After 10 years your file will be destroyed.